What Is Asexuality?

 The Split Model of Attraction

-While not created by the asexual community, the Split Model of Attraction is very popular and well-known in the community.
+While not created by the asexual community, the Split Model of Attraction is very popular and well-known in the community, and can be extremely helpful when trying to understand what is asexuality?

 Simply put, the model puts forth the idea that sexual attraction and romantic attraction are not the same thing.
 Romantic attraction is more of an emotional response.
 It may involve the desire for a romantic relationship with someone or participating in romantic activities with someone like going on a date, holding hands, spending your life together, etc. On the other hand, sexual attraction is more physical, involves the body, and involves sexual acts.